LETTERS & COMMENTS FROM SUDDENLY SENIOR READERS

 From Jon Rice

 I am sure you believe what you wrote in the Suddenly Senior about the death of Bin Laden, but how do you know the facts?
-The only proof we have that this actually happened are the words of our Washington liars.
+The only proof we have that this actually happened is the words of our Washington liars.
 Everything about our current administration is shrouded in mystery.
 No pictures of Bin Laden with a bullet hole in his head or of his burial at sea.
 Which Seals participated?
-Wouldn't they be considered heroes and have medals bestowed on them?
+Wouldn’t they be considered heroes and have medals bestowed on them?
 No pictures or public interviews with the woman that was supposedly shot in the leg during this supposed raid, why not?

 From David Nusbickel